Do you have a home field where you practice or play regularly?

 What was your favorite moment from last year’s tournament?

-I played soccer all my life, and soccer is by far the number one sport in Ukraine.
-It’s a way to stay fit and see all my friends more often in this busy life.
+We’ve all played soccer all our lives, and soccer is by far the number one sport in Ukraine.
+It’s a way to stay fit and see friends more often in this busy life.
 We get our heads away from the day-to-day hustle, meet a lot of great people, and stay connected with our community.

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-Exactly how I explained above… With the Unity Cup, it adds the ability to wear pride for your native country, show your culture a little, and meet so many great people and nations, sometimes even learn new countries for some people.
-Very bright idea by our Mayor Jim Kenney!
+With the Unity Cup, it adds the ability to wear pride for your native country, show your culture, and meet so many great people and nations– sometimes even learn about new countries.
+Very bright idea by our Mayor Jim Kenney.

 What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?

-That we are not part of any other country, but the biggest country in continental Europe with our own identity, culture, sovereignty, and history.
-We are a very kind, friendly and welcoming nation with beautiful land.
-I can go on and on, but will stop now…
+That we are not part of any other country, but the biggest country on the continental Europe with our own identity, culture, sovereignty, and history.
+We are a very kind, friendly, and welcoming nation with beautiful land.
+I can go on and on…